1996 Porsche 993 Targa review: Retro Road Test

 How much should I pay?

-Porsche prices seem to be spiralling ever upwards, and the 993 is one of the biggest appreciators.
+Porsche prices have rocketed over the past decade, and the 993 is one of the biggest appreciators.
 That’s good news if you already own one, but less so if you’re looking to buy.
-GT2 versions can easily top £500k, with the lightweight RS not far behind.
+GT2 versions can top £1 million, with the lightweight RS also deep into ‘POA’ price territory.
 Even the once-unloved 993 Turbo is now a six-figure car.

 Fortunately, prices for ‘regular’ Carrera 2 and Carrera 4 versions of the 993 aren’t quite so inflated.
-The cheapest cars are around £30k, although we’d advise spending between £40k and £50k for a tidy car with comprehensive service history.
+The cheapest cabriolets are around £45,000, with coupes with around £50,000, although we’d advise spending upwards of £75,000 for a tidy car with sensible miles and a comprehensive service history.

 What should I look out for?